relevantGRC/grc_portfolio/labs/lab-1-account-governance/README.md

 ## Next Steps

-After completing this lab, we recommend continuing to [Lab 2: Identity and Access Management Implementation](../lab-2-identity-access-management/) to build on these foundations.
+After completing this lab, continue exploring the other AWS security domains as they become available in future lab releases.
+Stay tuned for our upcoming labs focusing on Identity and Access Management and other crucial security domains.